ruhulsbu/NanoBLASTer/README.md

 Edit the configurations in constant.h file to optimize NanoBLASTer alignment manually:
 - To increase/decrease the gap penalty change the constant "GAP" (positive number)
 - To increase/decrease the gap open penalty change the constant "GAP_OPEN"
-- To increase/decrease the base mismatch weight change the constant "MISMATCH"
+- To increase/decrease the base mismatch weight change the constant "MISMATCH" (negative number)
 - To increase/drease the base matching weight change the constant "WEIGHT"
 - To increase/decrease the match open reward change the constant "MAT_OPEN"
 - To change the size of band for block wise sequence alignment algorithm change the constant "FRAGMENT_SIZE"